-Research into the public's perspective on pet ownership and adoption backs up the lessons learned from competitors.^{4,5}
+Research into the public's perspective on pet ownership and adoption backs up the lessons learned from competitors.

-• Many people admit to concerns that shelter and rescue pets are unhealthy and have behavior issues.
-They worry that there's no way to know what they'll get with a rescued pet.

-• People think the adoption process is too difficult (lengthy and prying questions, etc.).
+- Many people admit to concerns that shelter and rescue pets are unhealthy and have behavior issues.
+They worry that there's no way to know what they'll get with a rescued pet. - People think the adoption process is too difficult (it's too long; they'll have to answer prying questions, etc.).